imperialCHEPI/healthgps/datamodel.md

 | :---      | :---   | :---      | :---            |
 | Auto      | bmi    | BMI       | Body Mass Index |

->The risk factor *code* must be consistent, and exact match the risk factor naming convention used in the external models definition.
+>The risk factor *code* must be consistent, and exact match the risk factor naming convention used in the external model's definition.
 Only risk factors with relative effects on diseases data should be registered to minimise the constraint on external modelling.

 # Data Entities